lanbiolab/CompareExperiment/README.md

 # CompareExperiment
 This is the code and the data of an underview paper named "Benchmarking computational methods for predicting circRNA-disease asssociations", which contains 14 methods and 5 collected datasets.
-The detail will be introduced after the paper is accepted.
+The detail will be released after the paper is accepted.

 # Environment Requirement
 + python == 3.6.2